01 Going Home

 “No, no, no,” said the Captain, shaking his head and walking towards Josah.
 “No, that’s my guilt to bare.
-I should have fought for you right then and there.
+I should have fought for you.
 But Luka was the only noble in the room that morning, and he had two witnesses.
 There was nothing I could do.”

 The Captain walked back to his chair and sat down.
 He allowed himself to smile a bit and said.
 “You were the most cooperative boy I ever met, working hard at every task I gave you.”

 He cleared his voice and finally told Josah what he wanted to say all along.
 “My proudest moment was when you refused to give me your name, but you took my father’s name when I offered.
 Remember what I told you after some time?”

 Josah nodded with a grin.
 “Yes, you said ‘You took my father’s first name, so you might as well take his last.'”

 The Captain slammed his hand on the table, smiling, and said, “Yes, that’s what I told you.”